 Ass Pull: Yuuki's blood somehow countering the effects of Sara's blood for no apparent reason, other than to make her "special".

-Some find Aido's father's sudden reveal of being alive without any explanation to be this.
+Aido's father's sudden reveal of being alive with no explanation given.

 At the end, the solution to coexistence between vampires and humans is to... create a cure that can transform vampires into humans.
 What?